 Additionally, due to a change in legislation, starting from 1 January 2021, foreign corporate entities that are not incorporated in Finland may still be deemed to be tax residents in Finland.
-Entities that have been incorporated in a foreign country may be deemed to be tax residents based on their place of effective management, please see more details below.
+Entities that have been incorporated in a foreign country may be deemed to be tax residents based on their place of effective management (see below).

 Place of effective management

 Due to a change in legislation, corporate entities whose place of effective management is located in Finland are also considered to be resident taxpayers in Finland starting from 1 January 2021.
 According to the Finnish Tax Administration, the place of effective management is a place where the corporation’s highest-level decisions concerning the daily management are made.